Direct summands of klt singularities: Proof

 Consider the index one cover $X_1\to X$ for $P$ and let $P_1$ be the preimage of $P$.
 Recall from the beginning of the proof that $f^{-1}(X_{\sing})$ has codimension at least two in $Y$.
 Thus as in the proof of Lemma \ref{lem:special case - Q-Gor base}, (possibly after shrinking $X$) there exists some component $Y_1$ of the normalization of $X_1\times_X Y$ such that the induced morphism $f_1\colon Y_1\to X_1$ is pure and $(Y_1,Q_1)$ is of plt type.
 Here $Q_1$ is the preimage of $Q$; it coincides with the cycle-theoretic pullback $f_1^* P_1$ as $f^{-1}(X_{\sing})$ has codimension at least two in $Y$.
 Now $P_1$ is Cartier by construction, and $(X,P)$ is plt if and only if $(X_1,P_1)$ is plt.
 Replacing $(X,P)$ with $(X_1,P_1)$, we reduce to the case when $K_X+P$ is $\bQ$-Cartier and $P$ is Cartier.

-In this setting, we have $K_P$ is $\bQ$-Cartier, and $(X,P)$ is plt if and only if $P$ is klt (by inversion of adjunction \cite{KM98}*{Theorem 5.50}).
 Since $P$ is Cartier, the induced morphism $Q\to P$ is pure by Lemma \ref{lem:purity preserved}(1), and $Q$ is of klt type by adjunction.
 Thus $P$ is klt by Theorem \ref{thm:main}.
-Combined the previous discussion, this finishes the proof. \end{proof}
+In particular, it is normal.
+As we also have that $K_X+P$ is $\bQ$-Cartier, inversion of adjunction \cite{KM98}*{Theorem 5.50} implies that $(X,P)$ is plt.
+This finishes the proof. \end{proof}